 As well as being a devoted husband, father and grandfather, Jean-Norman enjoys investing time in perfecting hobbies.
 He is an avid golfer, tennis player (having won over 30 Class A tournaments) and a gifted wood-worker.

-He enjoys his family life with his wife Jean, daughters Stephanie and Natalie and newly extended family, Makenna, Adler and Kerrigan in Hamilton Ontario.
+He enjoys his family life with his wife Jean, daughters Stephanie, Natalie and grandchildren Makenna, Adler, Kerrigan and Sullivan in Hamilton Ontario.